janclarin/better-friend-api/README.md

 ## Challenges we ran into
 We had a lot of trouble dealing with the limitations of the Facebook APIs and the large learning curve of React.
-As well, there were restrictions the prevented us from allow
+As well, there were restrictions that prevented us from allowing public Facebook accounts to work with the app.
+We would have needed to submit a request to Facebook to allow us to ask users for specific permissions that would allow us to post on their behalf.

 **Because we do not have authorization from Facebook to enable certain permissions needed to post on behalf of users, this currently only works with